 We make sure to refresh our rental listings every hour in order to provide you with the newest and most up-to-date inventory available on the market.

-At least 70.55% of those living in this county rents their homes.
-Most residents will commute to work by public transportation with an average commute time of 42.0 minutes.
+At least 70.55% of those living in this county are renting their homes.
+Most residents will commute to work by public transportation with an average commute time of 42 minutes.